Goal-Based Guide

 All 5 experts actively recommend omega-3 supplementation, making this one of the strongest consensus topics.
 Patrick and Attia provide the deepest mechanistic coverage, Huberman recommends 1-3g EPA for mood and cognition, Hyman lists omega-3 as a foundational supplement everyone needs, and Johnson includes omega-3 sources in his Blueprint diet.

-All 5 experts actively recommend creatine supplementation.
-Huberman, Attia, and Patrick are the strongest advocates, each featuring dedicated deep dives on creatine's benefits for both physical performance and cognitive function.
-Johnson includes creatine in his Blueprint longevity stack.
-Hyman recommends it as one of his six essential daily supplements for muscle mass, insulin sensitivity, and brain health.
+All 5 experts actively recommend creatine — and the consensus has expanded well beyond muscle.
+Huberman, Attia, and Patrick each feature dedicated deep dives on creatine as brain fuel for cognition under stress, sleep deprivation, and aging — not just strength and hypertrophy.
+Johnson includes it in his Blueprint stack; Hyman names it one of six essential daily supplements for muscle mass, insulin sensitivity, and brain health as we age.
+The most common worry — elevated creatinine on bloodwork — is a harmless artifact of muscle metabolism, not kidney damage.

 4 of 5 experts actively recommend magnesium supplementation.
 Patrick and Hyman are the strongest advocates, each discussing it across multiple videos.
 Attia recommends 300-500mg daily for bone health and personally supplements with three forms.
 Johnson's Blueprint stack does not explicitly include magnesium.